toazd/console-ping-plot/README.md

 - Provides visual plot of both data points and a rolling average
 - Displays minimum, mean, maximum, and jitter for the current plot data set
   - Minimum, mean, and maximum are color-coded based on configurable thresholds to visually indicate a values status (green, yellow, red)
-- Tracks null/failed pings so that a bad connection can still be plotted (configurable)
+- Tracks null/failed pings to abort without wasting resources but also so that a bad connection can still be plotted (configurable)
 - All relevant calculations are done using bc and support displaying three decimal places (eg. 43.517)